 - I’m not “fit enough” to try the xxx class.

-When you find yourself having those thoughts, it’s time to back up and figure out what you’re really after.
+When you find yourself having those thoughts, it’s time to back up and figure out the real definitions of your health goals.

 We are all unique creations, and while most recommended activity goals are great for overall health and wellness, some of us may need more or less to improve our lives.
 First, think about what “improve your life” would look like.
 The examples are endless:

 - better mood

 - more time with friends